vrchatapi/vrchatapi-csharp/docs/WorldsApi.md

 > void PublishWorld (string worldId)

+Publish World

-Publishes a world.
+Publish a world.
 You can only publish one world per week.

 ### Example